AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 >
 >**Allowing Social Logins**
 >
->While sample Facebook and Twitter configurations may exist and be selectable, for a [production environment](/help/sites-administering/production-ready.md), it is necessary to create custom Facebook and Twitter applications.
+>While sample Facebook and Twitter configurations may exist and be selectable for a [production environment](/help/sites-administering/production-ready.md), it is necessary to create custom Facebook and Twitter applications.
 See [Social Login with Facebook and Twitter](/help/communities/social-login.md).

 #### TAGGING {#tagging}

 ![site-tagging](assets/site-tagging.png)

-The tags which may be applied to community content are controlled by selecting Tag Namespaces previously defined through the [Tagging Console](/help/sites-administering/tags.md#tagging-console).
+The tags&ndash;which may be applied to community content&ndash;are controlled by selecting Tag Namespaces previously defined through the [Tagging Console](/help/sites-administering/tags.md#tagging-console).

 In addition, selecting tag namespaces for the community site limits the selection presented when defining catalogs and resources.